kubesphere/website/content/en/docs/quick-start/enable-pluggable-components.md

     #####################################################
     ```

-7. In **Components**, you can see the status of different components.
+7. In **System Components**, you can see the status of different components.

    ![component-status-page](/images/docs/quickstart/enable-pluggable-components/component-status-page.png)